sudaraka/dotfiles/README.md

 **Desktop:** XFCE

-*Should be compatible with other Linux, BSD distributions and Max OS.*
+*Should be compatible with other Linux, BSD distributions and Mac OS.*

 Included configuration for:
 ---------------------------